 - 7. Set the Target Language to Verilog to indicate the netlist language for synthesis. - 8.
-Set the Simulator Language to Mixed as seen in Figure 5.
+Set the Simulator Language to Mixed as shown in the following figure.

 The Simulator Language indicates which languages the logic simulator supports or requires.
 Vivado Design Site ensures the availability of simulation models of any IP cores in the design by using the available synthesis files to generate the required language-specific structural simulation model when generating output targets.
-For more information on working with IP cores and the Xilinx IP Catalog, refer to the Vivado Design Suite User Guide: Design with IP (UG896).
+For more information on working with IP cores and the Xilinx IP catalog, refer to the Vivado Design Suite User Guide: Designing with IP (UG896).
 You can also work through the Vivado Design Suite Tutorial: Designing with IP (UG939).